soulwing/s2ks/README.md

 ```

 After running the demo, you should see a file named `some-key-id.pem` in the
 directory you used for the `storageDirectory` property.
-If you looking in that
+If you look in that
 file, you'll see something like the following.

 ```text